GNajarro317/healthcare-financial-analysis/README.md

 ### Description
 This project analyzes 55,500 synthetic healthcare records (May 2019 - June 2024) using SQL to identify financial patterns and cost drivers in hospital operations.
 Focusing on billing optimization, resource allocation, and operational efficiency, I examined relationships between insurance providers, medical conditions, admission types, and hospital costs.

 This synthetic dataset, created using Python's Faker library, mimics real-world healthcare data structure while maintaining privacy compliance.
-It serves as an educational tool to demonstrate SQL proficiency, healthcare data analysis skills, and the ability to interpret results critically—including recognizing when data patterns reflect standardized synthetic generation versus real-world complexity.
+It serves as an educational tool to demonstrate SQL proficiency, healthcare data analysis skills, and the ability to interpret results critically; including recognizing when data patterns reflect standardized synthetic generation versus real-world complexity.

 The project demonstrates skills in SQL querying, database design, financial analysis, and healthcare data management, translating raw patient records into actionable business intelligence for hospital administrators.